Demo

 The Distinction Between SCIM vs SAML

-Here are the key differentiating factors of SCIM and SAML:
+Here are the key differentiating factors for SCIM vs SAML comparison:

 1. Purpose